Siri Daladagamanaya: Plot

 The prince Dantha (played by Heshan Manula), who is the son of King Udeni is a beloved Buddhist that always came to worship the sacred tooth to Guhasiva's kingdom.
 King Guhaseeva's daughter princess Hemamala (played by Prasadi Samarakoon) also gets attracted to her and with the blessings of both father kings, Dantha marries Hemamala.
 The prince was known as Dantha and the princess as Hemamala.
 In the meantime, after King Ksheeradara had died in the war, his two sons Prince Ksheerajanthu (played by Wasantha Dukgannarala) and, Prince Ksheerabhishana (played by Gayan Wickramathilake) start to attack King Guhaseeva.
 They successfully defeat the king and conquer his kingdom, but fail to capture the Holy Tooth.
 Before the attack entered the city, King Guhasiva was able to send Dantha and Hemamala out of the city, with the relic secretly and tell them to flee Lankadweepa, ruling by Guhasiva's friend King Mahesena.
 But prince get to know about it and start to follow them.
 With miracle incidents, they escaped from the army.
 Hemamali hid the relic in her hair ornament and fled from the army.
 During the flee, the relic got disappeared.
 A cobra has been taken the relic to Kingdom of Naaga and the Naaga king (played by Chandana Wickramasinghe) and queen (played by Anusha Damayanthi) start to worship the relic.
 However, with the help of an Arhat (played by Madhumadhawa Aravinda), the relic kindly taken by Naagas and handed back to Dantha and Hemamala.
 Finally they get in to a boat given by the miracle of Arahat and move to the Lankadweepa.

 After they land to Lankadweepa from port of Lankapattana, they start to find the Sinhalese king to give the relic.
 At their arrival, the country is ruling by King Kithsirimevan (played by Udara Rathnayake), the son of king Mahasena.
 Hemamala and Dantha meet the king and handed over the Holy Relic to him.
-The miracle happened to prove the worthiness and greatness of the relic to Sihaladeepa people.
+The miracle happened to prove the worthiness and greatness of the relic to Simhaladweepa people.